rotemdan/wasm-heap-manager/README.md

 * Efficiently reads, writes, allocates and wraps ASCII, UTF-8, UTF-16 and UTF-32 strings directly on the heap
 * Supports `ArrayBuffer` heaps larger than `4 GiB`, up to `2^53 - 1` bytes, which is about `8192 TiB` (large `ArrayBuffer` support is already available in Node.js 22+ and latest Firefox)
 * Supports `SharedArrayBuffer`.
 Can be used to efficiently share data between different JavaScript threads
-* Provides optional garbage collection by attaching allocated references to an internal [`FinalizationRegistry`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/FinalizationRegistry/FinalizationRegistry) bound to the JavaScript runtime's garbage collector
+* Supports optional allocation tracking (enabled by default), allowing all heap objects allocated via the manager to be listed or freed in bulk
 * Works on all major JavaScript runtimes, including browsers, Node.js, Deno and Bun
 * Optimized for speed and minimal overhead, while balancing for safety and convenience
 * No dependencies